Heintze-Karcher inequality and capillary hypersurfaces in a wedge: Introduction

 \item[(i)] McCuan \cite[Theorem 2]{McCuan97} proved that any $\vec{\theta}_0$-capillary spherical cap which is disjoint with the edge must satisfy $\theta_0^1+\theta_0^2> \pi+\alpha$.
 This condition implies that $\vert\mfk_0\vert>1$, see \cref{lem-condition}.

 \item[(ii)] Lopez \cite{Lopez14} proved an Alexandrov-type theorem for embedded CMC capillary surfaces with $\vec{\theta}_0=(\frac{\pi}{2},\frac{\pi}{2})$, i.e., the free boundary case.
 Note that in this case, $\vert\mfk_0 \vert\leq 1$ is automatically satisfied.
-Hence \cref{Thm-Alexandrov2} covers Lopez' result.
+Hence \cref{Thm-Alexandrov2} covers Lopez's result.

 In contrast to it a ring-type CMC free hypersurface in a wedge was constructed by Wente in \cite{Wente95}, which is certainly not embedded.
 It is natural to ask whether there exist immersed ring-type CMC $\vec{\theta}_0$-hypersurfaces for a general $\vec{\theta}_0$.